Quantum reverse hypercontractivity: its tensorization and application to strong converses: Introduction

 Hypercontractivity inequalities were first studied in the context of quantum field theory~\cite{G75b, N66, SH-K72}, but later found several important applications in different areas of mathematics, e.g., concentration of measure inequalities~\cite{BLM13, RS13}, transportation cost inequalities~\cite{GL10}, estimating the mixing times~\cite{DSC96}, analysis of Boolean functions~\cite{deWolf08} and information theory~\cite{AG76, KA12}.
 One of the main ingredients of most of these applications is the so called \emph{tensorization property}.
 It states that the hypercontractivity inequality

 is satisfied for every $n\geq 1$ if and only if it holds for $n=1$.
 That is, the hypercontractivity of $T_t$ is equivalent to the hypercontractivity of its tensor powers.
 Proof of the tensorization property is not hard, and can be obtained using the multiplicativity of the operator $(q\to p)$-norm.
-Another proof uses subadditivity of the entropy function and the equivalence of log-Sobolev and hypercontractivity inequalities.
+Another proof, based on the equivalence of log-Sobolev and hypercontractivity inequalities, uses chain rule and the subadditivity of the entropy function.

 Hypercontractivity inequalities can also be studied for $ p, q<1$.
 Although $\|\cdot\|_p$ for $p<1$ is not a norm, it satisfies the \emph{reverse Minkowski inequality} from which one can show that $\|T_tf\|_p\geq \|f\|_p$ when $p<1$.
 Thus it is natural to consider inequalities of the form~\eqref{eq:T-HC1} for $ p, q<1$ in the reverse direction.
 Such inequalities are called \emph{reverse hypercontractivity inequalities}.
 The theory of log-Sobolev inequalities for the range of $q<1$ is developed similarly and can be used for proving reverse hypercontractivity inequalities as well~\cite{MOS12}.